katyukha/odoo-rpc-client/README.rst

 object and *openerp_proxy.ext.repr* extension.
 So in first cell of notebook import session and extensions/plugins You want::

-    from openerp_proxy.session import IPYSession as Session  # Use IPython-itegrated session class

     # also You may import all standard extensions in one line:
     from openerp_proxy.ext.all import *

+    # note that extensions were imported before session,
+    # because some of them modify Session class
+    from openerp_proxy.session import Session

     session = Session()